jiahao42/LambSTL/README.md

 Now we have some basic containers, and we can try to use them.

-We can make a stack using deque, vector or list, or make a queue using list or deque.
+We can build a stack using deque, vector or list, or build a queue using list or deque.

 Also, there is heap(implicit repressentation), priority_Queue and slist.